Shopify/polaris/polaris.shopify.com/content/patterns/design-patterns.md

 ## Principles

-For patterns to be successful, they need to be contextual, consistent, and unified.
+For patterns to be successful, they need to be consistent, unified, and contextual.

-### Contextual

-A pattern is always paired with the problem it solves and the situation it appears in.
-A solution applied in a context it wasn’t designed for is not a pattern.

 ### Consistent